Hanzarniwin40527436/Group-3/usecase/Usecase developer 1.7.md

-USE CASE:
+USE CASE: Extraction of world database
 CHARACTERISTIC INFORMATION
 Goal in Context
-All the cities in a country organised by largest population to smallest.
+Viewing All the cities in a country organised by largest population to smallest.

 Scope
-Extract all cities in a country from database and sort largest population to smallest.
+Organization.

 Level
 Primary task

 Preconditions
-Can view all the cities in the country
+authorize information provided by database so the user can extract required report

 Success End Condition
-View all the cities in the countryorganised by largest population to smallest.
+can view all the cities in the country organised by largest population to smallest.

 Failed End Condition
-Cannot sort largest population to smallest.
+Cannot view largest population to smallest by country

 Primary Actor
-Developer 1
+Manager

 Trigger
-Organization requires the reporting on the population information within 4 weeks, 4 developers are tasked with designing and implementing new system to allow easy access to population information.
+no trigger

 MAIN SUCCESS SCENARIO
--designing and implementing.
--to allow east access to population information.
+- manager requests countries from the database
+- a report, showing the cities in the country organised by largest population to smallest.

 EXTENSIONS
-put here the extensions, one at a time, each referring to the step of the main scenario

-Condition: action of sub use case
+none

 SUB-VARIATIONS
-*put here the sub-variations that will cause eventual branching in the scenario

-list of sub-variations
+none

 SCHEDULE
-DUE DATE: date or release of deployment

-any other schedule/staffing information you need
+30.12.2022